coletom22/Stereo-Visual-Odometry/README.md

     <img src="/assets/seq_07.png" alt="Sequence 07 Trajectory" width="500">
 </p>

+### How to Improve
+Simultaneous Localization and Mapping (SLAM) is a great technique for boosting our accuracy on this dataset.
+It involves loop detection/closure and pose graph optimization.
+In doing so, it is able to correct mistakes made in previous pose estimations and improve overall accuracy.
+I will post an implementation + explanation soon.

 ## Credit + Thanks
 Much of the code was derived from Nate Cibik and his tutorial series on [YouTube](https://www.youtube.com/watch?v=SXW0CplaTTQ&list=PLrHDCRerOaI9HfgZDbiEncG5dx7S3Nz6X).
-He does a fantastic job describing the fundamentals of visual odometry and I would highly recommend watching his breakdown if you prefer going step-by-step through a notebook.
+He does a fantastic job describing the fundamentals of visual odometry, and I would highly recommend watching his breakdown if you prefer going step-by-step through a notebook.